polkafoundry/polkadocs/docs/guide/README.md

 })
 ```

-Just like we access a contract's method with `contract.methods.someMethodName`, we subscribe to an event with `contract.event.SomeEventName`.
-Pass a filter object (ignore it for now) and a callback function which will get called each time an event of that type is emit by our contract.
+Just like we access a contract's method with `contract.methods.someMethodName`, we subscribe to an event with `contract.events.SomeEventName`.
+Pass a filter object (ignore it for now) and a callback function which will get called each time our contract emit an event of that type.

 ::: tip NOTE
 Events happen in the past (that is, before the time of subscription) will not trigger the callback.
 :::

 If you've gone this far, well-done!
-Now you are an Icetea Blockchain Developer :D. Just look at what we've done.
+You are an Icetea Blockchain Developer now :D. Let's take a look at what we've done.

 <iframe height="484" style="width: 100%;" scrolling="no" title="Icetea: NumberStore" src="//codepen.io/thith/embed/wbRLyd/?height=484&theme-id=0&default-tab=js,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/thith/pen/wbRLyd/'>Icetea: NumberStore</a> by Truong Hong Thi